Benjamin Butler: Other actions

-Unsuccessful 1871, 1874, 1878, and 1879 Massachusetts gubernatorial campaigns
+In a campaign speech in 1871, Butler spoke out in support of the Paris Commune.
+He described the working-class insurrection as "possibly overshadowing the great act of emancipation by which this country liberated four millions of people."
+Butler's speech provided a rare example of a U.S. politician offering solidarity to the Communards.

+Governor of Massachusetts (1883–84)

+Unsuccessful bids

 Butler made four unsuccessful attempts at being elected governor of Massachusetts between the years 1871 and 1879.

 In 1871 and 1874, he attempted to receive the Republican nomination, but the more conservative party organization closed ranks against him to deny him the nomination.

 Butler again ran unsuccessfully for governor of Massachusetts in 1878, this time as an independent with Greenback Party support.
 He had unsuccessfully also sought the Democratic nomination.
-He as denied the Democratic nomination by the party's leadership, which refused to admit him into the party.
+He was denied the Democratic nomination by the party's leadership, which refused to admit him into the party.
 Despite this, Butler did receive the nomination of a populist rump group of Democrats that disrupted the main convention, forcing it to adjourn to another location.
-He was renominated in similar fashion in 1879.
-In both elections years, the Republicans won against the divided Democrats.
+He was renominated by the populist Democrats in similar fashion in 1879.
+In both years, Republicans won against the divided Democrats.

 Because Butler sought the governorship in part as a stepping stone to the presidency, he opted not to run for it again until 1882.